David LaBerge: Research

 A series of papers explored the hypothesis that the apical dendrite is not "just another dendrite" but has its own special functions (2001, 2002, 2005, 2006, 2007).

 The hypothesis that the apical dendrite resonates was illustrated informally by LaBerge and his daughter, Anne La Berge in three performances of a work entitled Resonant Dendrites, (2006, 2007, 2009), which featured film, narrative voice samples and music.

 A formal description of a theory of electric resonance in apical dendrites appeared in an article by Kasevich & LaBerge (2010), which shows how an apical dendrite can fine tune its own membrane oscillations to a specific peak frequency, and narrow the width of the resonance curve around this peak to less than 1 Hz.
 This refinement enables its associated cortical circuit to generate a specific resonant ("carrier") frequency by which the circuit can separate its signaling from that of other circuits.

 A more recent article by LaBerge & Kasevich (2013) describes signaling by neurons as the neural correlate of objective information processing and resonating in clusters of apical dendrites as the neural correlate of subjective impressions (e.g., impressions of sounds, colors, and feelings).
 These two "articles provide theoretical support for the hypothesis that apical dendrite resonance supplements neural signaling as a major mode of neural function.
 Furthermore, the resonance-based subjective impressions may be regarded as the contents of consciousness.

+The Role of Apical Dendrites

+Apical dendrites are long and thick branches that extend from the cell body to reach and connect cortical layers with other pyramidal neurons.
+The apical dendrite's primary function is to receive feedback information from cortical areas, integrate, and thus send an electrical current through the axon.
+The action potentials elicited from the apical dendrites, however, are smaller but last longer at the cell body, modulating inputs.
+LaBerge additionally hypothesized that apical dendrites sustain attention through feedback information, which involves top-down processing, being amplified.
+The strength of the activity by apical dendrites is linked to a Hebbian cell assembly.
+The Hebbian cell assembly form involves strong excitatory connections on the inside and weaker neuron connections on the outside.
+The assembly then self-sustains excitatory activity from the neurons to prolong the consolidation of information to memory.